A Multi Denominational Community Church

 - To bring the “Good News” of God’s love into the world through actions and words

-- To offer praise and thanksgiving through faithful worship and fellowship
+- To offer praise and gratitude to God through faithful worship and fellowship

 - To care for each other, the community, and the world as members of one body of Christ.

 Guiding Principles of Faith at NCC

 - God is made known to all in the life and teaching of Jesus Christ.

 - God calls the worlds into being, creates humankind in the divine image, and sets before us all the ways of life and death.

 - God seeks and accepts all in holy love.

 - Jesus Christ, being both fully human and fully divine is Lord.

 - God is still speaking through the Holy Spirit, creating and renewing the church of Jesus Christ, binding in covenant all types of faithful people.